isomerpages/moh-vaccinegov/pages/appeal-for-covid-19-vaccination.md

 ---
 **COVID-19 vaccination for Short Term Pass Holders**

 With effect from 18 August 2021, the vaccination programme will be open to short-term work pass and special pass holders, such as those on Training Employment Passes (TEPs), Training Work Permits (TWP), Work Holiday Passes (WHP) and Special Passes.
-It will also be made available to eligible Short-Term Visit Pass (STVP) holders who have been in Singapore for at least 60 days.
+It will also be made available to eligible Short-Term Visit Pass (STVP) holders who have a pass validity period of at least 60 days.
 This will help reduce the risk of transmission of COVID-19 even as we continue with our progressive re-opening.

 The eligible individuals are: